RMcDowra/dev-mary-quan-demo-notes/README.md

 - A dynamic IP is the complete opposite of a static IP.
 It does change and it is not used for companies nor is it tied to certain person.
 - Dynamic IP is used consumer devices such as phones, personal computers, etc.

+When it comes to dev-mary having a static IP is useful because if the app was actually published into the real world, having a constant non changing IP would make it easier for people to access and not have to worry about IP changing and possibly messing up gaining access to the app.